 I asked some Perth's music and arts people to respond to the election of Donald Trump, and asked to publish some of their online reactions.
 Here are their responses to this event.
-Amber Fresh.
+Love, Amber Fresh.

 T.S Eliot, Heart of Darkness, Samuel Beckett...
 All these powerful stories I was exposed to by some wonderful high school English lit teachers as a teenager in a school in this lizard daemons federal seat.
 Little did I know the horrors of these stories would manifest so close to home.
 Hosting award nights for muslim students one night then out blindly supporting team trump the next day.
 DISGUSTING.
 If 'doing their job' means endorsing a sex predator white supremacist then QUIT your fucking job.

 Anyone who supports or tolerates this lizard please unfollow me.

 PS To the Hyde Park Hotel that have had a Trump themed burger night all year.
 I guess telling them to absolutely get farked too…: "Dear Hyde Park Hotel and any other establishments with casual Trump-humour themed menus and promotion.
 If this was the 70s I'd throw a brick through your window."

 Facebook post, Matt Aitken, Camp Doogs, Magnolias, Swamp Clubb, Paddle Clubb, The Gulls, Gilbert Fawn.